msftsean/handling-oversized-json/docs/DELIVERABLES.md

 ## 🎯 What Was Changed from Original

 ### Branding
-- ✅ Removed "Motorola" - now generic "Contoso"
+- ✅ Removed "Motorola" - now branded as "Zava"
 - ✅ Removed device/case-specific terminology
 - ✅ Made field names generic and customizable